johnmelwin/VAST-2017-Mini-Challenege-1/README.md

 ---

 ## 1. Introduction 📖
-<span style="color:darkred">The Boonsong Lekagul Nature Preserve, visited by local residents and tourists, faces an important challenge.
-There are signs indicating a decrease in the number of nesting pairs of the Rose-Crested Blue Pipit, a bird cherished for its attractive feathers and melodious songs.</span>
+<span style="color:darkred">The Boonsong Lekagul Nature Preserve, visited by local
+residents and tourists faces an important challenge.
+There are signs indicating a decrease in the number of nesting pairs of the Rose-Crested Blue Pipit, a bird cherished for its attractive feathers and melodious songs.
+There could be some odd vehicle behaviours that seem inconsistent with typical park visitation patterns which might affect the birds.
+This study aims to analyze these vehicle behaviors over time, shedding light on whether and how they might be disrupting the preserve’s delicate ecosystem.</span>

 ---